meilisearch/meilisearch-js/README.md

 ## ⚙️ Contributing

 We welcome all contributions, big and small!
-If you want to know more about `meilisearch-js`'s development workflow or want to contribute to the repo, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions.
+If you want to know more about this SDK's development workflow or want to contribute to the repo, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions.

 ## 📜 API Resources